ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `APIMANAGER_AUTH_USERNAME`: An API Manager user the agent will use to connect to the API Manager.
 This user must have either the “API Manager Administrator” or “Organization administrator” role.
 Based on the role of this user, the agent is able to:

-* discover any API from any organization (“API Manager Administrator”)
+* Discover any API from any organization (“API Manager Administrator”)
-* discovery any API from a specific organization (“Organization administrator”)
+* Discover any API from a specific organization (“Organization administrator”)

 `APIMANAGER_AUTH_PASSWORD`: The password of the API Manager user in clear text.